-- See the 2012 Undergraduate Catalog for a list of courses that fulfill major electives for the degree. - These courses are only offered during the semesters indicated. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+- ullet See the 2013 Undergraduate Catalog for a list of courses that fulfill major electives for the degree. - \bullet These courses are only offered during the semesters indicated. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.